aditya-vardhan/rewards/README.md

 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent between $50 and $100 in each transaction.
 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).

+Reward points criterial can be customized in configuration screen!

 This project calculates rewards of customers monthly based and total, Given a record of every transaction during a three month period.